Your Guide To Every Nut Butter Out There (and What Goes Best With What)

 Sunflower Seed Butter

 Another great alternative for those with peanut or tree nut allergies, sunflower seed butter has more fibre, magnesium, vitamin E, zinc and copper than most other nut butters.
 It also has a good dose of selenium, which can help reduce cholesterol.
-Learn more on why sunflower seed butter should be a part of your diet.

 Taste: Sunflower seed butter is definitely an acquired taste—its flavour profile is, well, very much like a mouthful of sunflower seeds.
 It’s earthy, with a big, bold flavour.